Vehicle Appeals and Proration

 High Mileage Appeals

 If your vehicle averages at least 15,000 miles per year, it may qualify for a high mileage appeal.
 Each year, you must resubmit high mileage appeals to verify continued excessive driving.
 Documentation includes a copy of your annual inspection report from NCDMV, which records your mileage at the time of inspection.
+Your reqeust must be received by the Tax Office within 30 days of the due date shown on the bill.

 Active Military Duty

 If you are the registered vehicle owner, you are active duty military, and your home of record is not North Carolina, you may apply for a release of taxes billed.
 You must send a copy of your L.E.S. for the month-end and year that the vehicle was last registered with NCDMV.
-If you co-own this vehicle with another person who is not active duty military, only half of the taxes will be released.